 Difficult For Beginners

 The next drawback is how advanced Mondly is from the start.
-Basically, Mondly just drops you right in to a daily lesson and you start learning full sentences.
+Basically, Mondly just drops you right in to a daily lesson, and you start learning full sentences.

 There is a slight warmup with basics in the lessons of the first two or three geolocation pins on the map, but otherwise, you’re just tossed in.
-Even your first daily lesson assumes you have some working knowledge of the language you’re learning.
+Even your first lesson assumes you have some working knowledge of the language you’re learning.

 If you have any level of basic understanding of the language you’re learning, you’ll be fine; however, if you’re a complete beginner, I could see how this would be a little overwhelming.

-Verbal Practice Is Limited
+Speaking Practice Is Limited

 Lastly, I would like to note Mondly’s conversational exercises.
 Mondly sort of hypes up their chat-based conversational practice, which you get in every lesson grouping on the dashboard, but honestly, they’re just alright in my opinion.